Home » Zoology » Echinodermata: Definition, General Characters, Identifying Characters, Examples

 Phylum Echinodermata is the group of marine invertebrates having radially symmetrical, true coelomate deuterostomus body with a characteristic water vascular system containing calcareous ossicles and spines.

-General Characters of Echinodermata
+Characteristics of Echinodermata

 Some common characteristic features of the phylum Echinodermata are: